karma4u101/Basic-SquerylRecord-User-Setup/README.md

 User Authentication Authorization Using SquerylRecord
 =====================================================

-This Scala/Lift basic assembly example project demonstrates a basic squeryl-record ORM/DSL User (authentication/authorization) setup with register/login/user-pages snippets.
+This Scala/Lift basic assembly example project demonstrates a very basic squeryl-record ORM/DSL User (authentication/authorization) setup with register/login/user-pages snippets.
 To make things easy to follow the examples has extensive logging.

+This example is intended for those of you who are relatively new to lift and/or need some compact and concise running example of a particular feature or concept in Lift.

+Improvements and suggestions are welcome!

+best regards
+Peter Petersson

 Quick Start